DDX9/QMK_BluePill_ExtendedMod/readme.md

 Possible Solution:

 1. Very important to have good keymap design.
 General rule will be try to utilse as much I/O as possible for your keymaps.
-It ease the wiring and ghosting less likely to occur.
+It ease the wiring and ghosting is less likely to occur.
 2. Adding Diode might help.
 3. Enable QMK Anti Ghosting algoritm(not recommended as sometimes might stop you from input certain key combination )
 </details>